section-engineering-education/engineering-education/content/articles/how-to-create-a-machine-learning-app-using-the-fastapi-and-deploying-it-to-the-kubernetes-cluster/index.md

 ### Introduction to the FastAPI

-[FastApi](https://fastapi.tiangolo.com/) is a new python-based web framework that is used to create Web APIs.
-FastAPi is fast when serving the application, this enhances the app's performance.
+[FastAPI](https://fastapi.tiangolo.com/) is a new python-based web framework used to create Web APIs.
+FastAPi is fast when serving the application; this enhances the app's performance.
 It is used with Python 3.6+.
-Fast API is very powerful since it combines the functionalities of best frameworks such as [flask](https://flask.palletsprojects.com/) and [swagger](https://swagger.io/)
+Fast API is potent since it combines the functionalities of best frameworks such as [flask](https://flask.palletsprojects.com/) and [swagger](https://swagger.io/)

 ### Installing the FastApi